 Authentic taste and a lively atmosphere make La Fiesta a great place to take the whole family.
 From nachos to barbacoa, there’s something for every taste.

 Leal’s serves dishes that blend the traditional flavors of Mexico with a few new twists that will delight you.
-Try excellent non-traditional items like quail and salmon along with new sauce combinations and desserts.
-Let’s not forget about the fresh-squeezed lime margaritas, some of the best margaritas anywhere.
+Try excellent, non-traditional items like quail and salmon along with new sauce combinations and desserts.
+Let’s not forget about the fresh-squeezed lime margaritas, some of the best around.

 Lemongrass Sushi and Wok

-Visit Logan’s Roadhouse for everything from quick lunches, take-out options and party platters to mouth-watering, hand-cut steaks and a variety of entrees for health-conscious diners like Mesquite Wood-Grilled Salmon or a Health Nut Grilled-Chicken Salad.
+Visit Logan’s Roadhouse for everything from quick lunches, take-out options and party platters to mouth-watering, hand-cut steaks and a variety of entrees for health-conscious diners, such as Mesquite Wood-Grilled Salmon or a Health Nut Grilled-Chicken Salad.
 Everything’s made with the freshest ingredients and served in a casual, upbeat atmosphere.